it-at-m/ehrenamt-justiz/ehrenamt-justiz-frontend/README.md

 ## Application in the browser

-If the application is running local in Docker desktop, it can be opened in the browser with the following link: http://localhost:8083
+If the application is running local in podman, it can be opened in the browser with the following link: http://localhost:8083

 Screenshots of frontend: